dalodeju/AIM_Group_4/README.md

 ## Overview
 ### The aim of this project is to evaluate various algorithms in one of the most famous and import NP-hard problem within Computer Science - The Bin Packing Problem.

-This optimisation problem consists of assigning N items of different sizes into the smallest number of bins each with capacity, c (Wolpert, et al., 2013).
 Several algorithms will be implemented and tested following this project - among them include:

 1. Greedy Algorithms (First Fit / Best Fit / Next Fit)
 2. Decreasing Algorithms (First Fit Decreasing / Best Fit Decreasing)